LegenDu/MachineLearning-BasicAlgorithms/Regression/README.txt

         For power = 9: python3 RidgeRegression.py 9
     d.
 Results will be printed to the console, plotted graphs will show in seperate pop-up windows.

-4. To run code for Logistic Regression vs Regularized Logistic Regression (Breast Cancer, Spambase, Diabetes Datasets):
-	a.
-Open the terminal
-	b.
-Switch directories to this folder
-	c.
-Run the command -->
-        Breast Cancer: python3 RegularizedLogisticRegression.py BreastCancer
-        Spambase: python3 RegularizedLogisticRegression.py Spambase
-        Diabetes: python3 RegularizedLogisticRegression.py Diabetes
-    d.
-Results will be printed to the console